aarontran/snr-filaments/agenda.md

 * Tables 7, 8 reproduced for SN 1006, then Tycho.
 This is THE high level goal right now.

-  For SN 1006, we need 2 and 3 band fits, plots, chisqr values.
-  (all infrastructure is in place, essentially)
-  (most of it... just, ERRORS!...)

   Also, print out `m_E` values, point to point and from `width_dump` model... see some of the old notebooks in `code-profiles/` (merge functionality